 Receive help with business legal matters more efficiently with professional communications issued on your behalf.

-Put business-related legal documents through legal review.
+Put business-related legal document through legal review.

-A collection letter from a provider attorney could help you recoup payments more efficiently.
+A collection letter from a provider lawyer could help you recoup payments more efficiently.